 Understanding the Role of the Registered Practical Nurse in Ontario's Health Care System

 The purpose of this project was to invite Ontario's nurses, nurse leaders, nursing faculty and other health care experts to share their knowledge and insights regarding the critical factors that support or hinder the appropriate utilization of RPNs and their ability to optimize their scope of practice as a member of intra and inter professional health care teams.

-For a copy of the report please contact Annette Weeres firstname.lastname@example.org
+Click on the title to download the report.
+For a bound copy of the report please contact Barbara Jones email@example.com

 NHSRU has just published their latest report, High Functioning Nurse Teams: Collaborative Decisions for Quality Patient Care.
 The project aims to describe and assess how RNs, RPNs and their clinical managers perceive high functioning nursing teams.